avogelba/DWS/README.md

 ENG:

 Hello.
-Since you here, means that you are looking for a new version of DWS?
-How you see, it's absent yet, and sources are raw and there are not ready for usage.
+Since you are here you must be looking for a new DWS version.
+As you can see, it is not available yet and the source code is not ready for use.
-The project is not abounded (State since 04/30/2016).
-I just have no time to work closely with it.
+The project is not abandoned (as of  30 Apr 2016).
+I just don't have time to work closely on it.
-We will glad if you would help us to build a new version.
+We would be grateful if you could help us develop a new version.
-If you are asking, Why we have published that?
-Because carry a release date has become ashamed, and we want to show that development still in process and we are not forgetting about you.
+Wonder why we published this project?
+Because further delaying a release date became too embarrassing so we want to demonstrate that the development still in progress.
+We have not forgotten about you.

-Waiting your suggestions and commits =)
+Looking forward to your suggestions and commits =)

 SPA: